alan-turing-institute/netts/docs/docs/install.md

 ```

 !!! warning
     Be aware that the development code is under active development and may change at any time.
-Use the PyPi release by default.

 ## Install Additional Dependencies